Electronic waste in India

 Electronic waste is emerging as a serious public health and environmental issue in India.
-India is the "Third largest electronic waste producer in the world"; approximately 2 million tons of e-waste are generated annually and an undisclosed amount of e-waste is imported from other countries around the world.
+India is the "Third largest electronic waste producer in the world"; approximately 2 million tons of e-waste are generated annually, and an undisclosed amount of e-waste is imported from other countries around the world.

+India saw the highest 163 per cent growth globally in generating electronic waste from screens, computers, and small IT and telecommunication equipment (SCSIT) between 2010 and 2022, according to a United Nations Trade and Development (Unctad) report.
+The ‘2024 Digital Economy Report: Shaping an environmentally sustainable and inclusive digital future’ notes that India doubled its share in SCSIT waste generation in the world from 3.1 per cent in 2010 to 6.4 per cent in 2022.
 Annually, computer devices account for nearly 70% of e-waste, 12% comes from the telecom sector, 8% from medical equipment and 7% from electric equipment.
 The government, public sector companies, and private sector companies generate nearly 75% of electronic waste, with the contribution of individual household being only 16%.

 E-waste is a popular, informal name for electronic products nearing the end of their "useful life."
 Computers, televisions, VCRs, stereos, copiers, and fax machines are common electronic products.
 Many of these products can be reused, refurbished, or recycled.
-There is an upgradation done to this E-waste garbage list which includes gadgets like smartphone, tablets, laptops, video game consoles, cameras and many more.
+There has been an upgrade to this E-waste garbage list to include gadgets like smartphones, tablets, laptops, video game consoles, cameras, e-bikes, and many more.
 India had 1.012 billion active mobile connections in January 2018.
-Every year the number is growing exponentially.
+Every year, this number is growing exponentially.

-According to ASSOCHAM, an industrial body in India the, Compound Annual Growth Rate of electronic waste is 30%.
+According to ASSOCHAM, an industrial body in India, the compound annual growth rate of electronic waste is 30%.
 With changing consumer behavior and rapid economic growth, ASSOCHAM estimates that India will generate 5.2 million tonnes of e-waste by 2020.

 While e-waste recycling is a source of income for many people in India, it also poses numerous health and environmental risks.
-More than 95% of India's e-waste is illegally recycled by informal waste pickers called kabadiwalas or raddiwalas.
+More than 95% of India's e-waste is illegally recycled by informal waste pickers called kabadiwalas or raddiwalas (scrap traders).
 These workers operate independently, outside of any formal organization which makes enforcing e-waste regulations difficult-to-impossible.
 Recyclers often rely on rudimentary recycling techniques that can release toxic pollutants into the surrounding area.
 The release of toxic pollutants associated with crude e-waste recycling can have far reaching, irreversible consequences.